 4Nez, Chester, and Judith Schiess Avila.
 Code Talker: the First and Only Memoir by One of the Original Navajo Code Talkers of WWII.
 Berkley Caliber, 2012.,67-68 5 "Bosque Redondo Memorial at Fort Sumner Historic Site."
-MNMF, Museum of New Mexico Foundation, $www.museum foundation.org/historic\text{-}sites/bosque\text{-}redondo\text{-}memorial\text{-}fort\text{-}sumner\text{-}historic\text{-}site}$ agreed to send their children to boarding schools.6 The boarding school experience for the Navajo children was beyond horrible.
-When they arrived at the schools they had to get a haircut, new clothes and had to get rid of their names and get a new American name.
+MNMF, Museum of New Mexico Foundation, www.museumfoundation.org/historic-sites/bosque-redondo-memorial-fort-sumner-historic-site Navajo agreed to send their children to boarding schools.6 The boarding school experience for the Navajo children was beyond horrible.
+When they arrived at the schools, they had to get a haircut, new clothes and had to get rid of their names and get a new American name.
 The school didn't care about them and their Navajo traditions.
-For example, the Navajo believed that cut off hair should be burned after getting a haircut otherwise they could be harmed by witchcraft.
 The Navajo didn't understand English and were slapped if they spoke Navajo.
 They heard "ENGLISH ONLY."
 This was just the start of the boarding schools getting rid of the Navajo traditions and culture.
-They also realized not to raise their hand to answer a question because if they got the answer wrong, they would be hit with a ruler.
-In class they were not allowed to move, fidget, leave to use the bathroom or look at anything but the teacher no matter what.
+Students also realized not to raise their hand to answer a question because if they got the answer wrong, they would be hit with a ruler.
+In class, they were not allowed to move, fidget, leave to use the bathroom, or look at anything but the teacher..
 Children would cry at night because they missed their family and home.
 Most of the Navajo had never left their home before this.
-Many tried to escape from the schools but failed.
-The experience was so terrorizing that even after they left, they would tremble and start to cry at the thought of the awful place.7 Also during the Great Depression in the 1930s, the U.S. government said that the livestock on the Navajo land was creating land problems by having too many animals.
+Many tried to escape from the schools, but failed.
+The experience was so terrorizing that even after they left, they would tremble and start to cry at the thought of the awful place.7 Also during the Great Depression in the 1930s, the U.S. Government said that the livestock on the Navajo land was creating land problems by having too many animals.
 There was fear that the sheep, goats, and horses were overgrazing the land and there were problems with dust storms.
-The government said the number of livestock must be reduced and assigned a 6 National Parks Service.
+The government said the number of livestock must be reduced and assigned a number allowed to each area on the reservation with the Navajo Livestock Reduction Act.
+The loss of livestock was damaging to their economic and spiritual life.
+Some Navajo went days 6 National Parks Service.
 "Navajo Nation: From Prehistory to the Twentieth Century."
 New Mexico Office of the State Historian, newmexicohistory.org/places/navajo-nation-from-prehistory-to-the-twentieth-century.